awesome-llm-papers/awesome-llm-papers.github.io/_publications/mizrahi2023state.markdown

 layout: publication
 title: State Of What Art?
 A Call For Multi-prompt LLM Evaluation
 authors: Moran Mizrahi et al.
-conference: Arxiv
+conference: Transactions of the Association for Computational Linguistics
 year: 2023
-citations: 28
+citations: 29
 bibkey: mizrahi2023state
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2401.00595'}]
-tags: [Applications, Security, Prompting]
+tags: [Security, Prompting, Evaluation, Applications]
 ---
 Recent advances in large language models (LLMs) have led to the development of various evaluation benchmarks.
 These benchmarks typically rely on a single